Pat currently works:

-Full Member of Australian Psychological Society (APS)
+Full Member of Australian Psychological Society (APS).

-Full Member of APS College of Forensic Psychologists
+Fellow of APS College of Forensic Psychologists.

-Full Member of APS College of Educational and Developmental Psychologists.
+Fellow of APS College of Educational and Developmental Psychologists.

-Member of Qld Association of Family Therapists; and Regulation 7 Family Consultant, Family Courts of Australia
+Member of Qld Association of Family Therapists.

-- worked for 21 years as an Early Childhood Teacher and Lecturer in Early Childhood Education in Canada and in Australia
+- Worked for 21 years as an Early Childhood Teacher and Lecturer in Early Childhood Education in Canada and in Australia.

-- has had a private practice in North Queensland since 1997
+- Has had a private practice in North Queensland since 1997.

 Psychologists have many ways of working: